-I should also clarify that the only reason I refer to Xavin as female is because I don’t want to refer to her as an “it.”
+I should also clarify that the only reason I refer to Xavin as female is because she tends to take on a female form when in Karolina’s presence.
 I have no problems calling her a man, but I feel that neither gender truly fits her character.
 Xavin is only a she in my head some of the time.
 She is only a she in this article all of the time because that makes this less confusing.
 But I digress.

 Whenever Xavin feels angry, she tends to revert back to her true form.
 In Dead End Kids, she and Karolina end up in a fight, and Xavin morphs back into being a woman.
 She quotes:

 I simply wasn’t concentrating… maintaining a false shape does take a measure of effort.

 To this, Molly exclaims:

 Dumbo, you girled out!
 That makes this the real you, right?

 And Xavin responds as Karolina looks on happily, argument completely forgotten: